-including characters, and outdoor and indoor scenes.
+Rendering Quality We use our system to render a variety of scenes including characters, outdoor and indoor scenes.
 Visual effects including transparency, shadows, light shafts, motion blur, and depth-of-field have been rendered.
 For all scenes, our system generates high-quality pictures visually comparable to those generated by PRMan, with slight differences due to different implementation details of individual algorithms (e.g., shadow maps).
-Note that RenderAnts could be implemented to produce pictures visually identical to those of PRMan if we strictly follow the implementation details of PRMan.
-Our current results, on the other hand, are already convincing and could be useful in many applications.